kitao/processing.rb/README.md

 Compared to similar tools, Processing.rb has the following features:

-- Consists of a single file with about two hundred lines of code and easy to extend by yourself
+- Consists of a single file with about 250 lines of code and easy to extend by yourself
 - Requires no configuration file and detects Processing-related files automatically on both Mac and Windows
 - Reloads the sketch file and used modules automatically when the related files are updated
 - Available to use extension libraries for Processing with just adding a few line code in the same way as Processing